Perceive With Confidence: Statistical Safety Assurances for Navigation with Learning-Based Perception: Perception and Planning

-Now that we have obtained a procedure for the offline calibration of the perception system, we focus our attention to its online implementation to ensure that the inflated bounding box predictions do not cause too much conservatism when used in conjunction with a safe planner.
-The planner takes into account the dynamics of the robot and produces plans in the robot's state space $\S$.
-We call $\X$ the configuration space of the robot (e.g., $x$-$y$ location for a point).
-For any given environment $E$, we partition this space into three sub-spaces: the known free space $\X^\text{free}\subseteq \X$, the occupied space $\X^\text{occ}\subseteq \X$, and the unknown space $\X^\text{unknown}\subseteq \X$.
-Consider the example shown in Figure~\ref{fig:configSpace}, where the robot is navigating through a 4D state space (with $x,y$ shown and $v_x,v_y$ hidden), and is equipped with a line-of-sight depth sensor with limited field of view and a perception model that outputs estimated bounding boxes for obstacles.
-While the estimated bounding box areas are perceived to be occupied, the areas occluded by the boxes or outside of the field of view are unknown to the robot.
+We now focus on the online implementation of the method described in Section~\ref{sec:approach-calibration} to reduce conservatism when used in conjunction with a safe planner.
+In general, a safe planner takes into account the dynamics of the robot and produces plans in the state space $\mathcal S$.
+Let $\X$ be the configuration space of the robot (e.g., $x$-$y$ location for a point).
+The configuration space of any given environment $E$ can be partitioned into the ground-truth occupied space $\X^\text{occ}$, the known free space $\X^\text{free}$, and the unknown space $\X^\text{unknown}$ (Figure~\ref{fig:configSpace}).